-What Do You Do If You Are Being Evicted?
+What Should You Do If You Are Being Evicted?

 Residential tenants – did you know that there are several steps your landlord is required to take before he/she can evict you?
 Did you know that even if you are evicted after a district justice hearing, you still have time to remain in your residence?
 Did you know that in some cases, you can be evicted and still continue living in the residence for the remainder of your lease, provided you catch up on your costs?

-In my 15 years of legal practice, I have found that most tenants are not fully aware of their legal rights when facing an eviction.
+At Laura Robbins Law, L.L.C., our attorneys have found that most tenants are not fully aware of their legal rights when facing an eviction.
 Many tenants just assume that the law is on their landlord’s side.
-Still other tenants feel that since they are a little behind on their rent, there is no way they can prevent an eviction.
+Still, other tenants feel that since they are a little behind on their rent, there is no way they can prevent an eviction.

 How Do You Mitigate Your Damages?